matt-bailey/silverstripe-widget-latestposts/README.md

 #Latest Posts - SilverStripe widget

 **This [SilverStripe](http://www.silverstripe.org/) widget outputs your latest blog posts.
-You can choose to filter the results by category (if you have the [Blog Categories module](https://github.com/IOTI/silverstripe-blogcategories) installed).**
+You can choose to filter the results by category (this widget also requires the [Blog Categories module](https://github.com/IOTI/silverstripe-blogcategories) to be installed).**

 ##Installation & Usage